Sometimes, we write number words (e.g. from one to ten) to create a higher value using an alphabetical form or version of those numbers.

-You must try to avoid torturing your readers.
+Note: You must try to avoid torturing your readers.
 We recommend rewriting a sentence instead of working with long digitized integers or a combination of complex numerals.

 So, what is the key difference between a number and a numeral?
-A number is an abstract concept, whereas a numeral is a symbol used to express it.
+A number is an abstract concept.
+Whereas, a numeral is a symbol used to express it.

 Always use numerals:

 In written English, we use a comma to separate thousands and as the period separator in decimals.
 The primary purpose of commas is to make large numbers easier to read.